Stock events for Procter & Gamble Co. (PG)

 Overview of Procter & Gamble Co.’s business

-Procter & Gamble Co. is a multinational consumer goods corporation headquartered in Cincinnati, Ohio, operating within the Consumer Staples sector and the Household Products industry.
-P&G's product portfolio spans five segments: Beauty, Grooming, Health Care, Fabric & Home Care, and Baby, Feminine & Family Care, including brands like Head & Shoulders, Gillette, Crest, Tide, and Pampers.
-Many of P&G's brands are global leaders in their categories, with some holding over 25% market share.
+Procter & Gamble Co.
+(P&G) is a multinational consumer goods corporation operating in the household products industry.
+The company provides branded consumer packaged goods across five segments: Beauty, Grooming, Health Care, Fabric & Home Care, and Baby, Feminine & Family Care.
+Its portfolio includes brands like Head & Shoulders, Gillette, Crest, Tide, and Pampers.

 PG’s Geographic footprint